Introduction to Stress and Anxiety

 - our children leaving home

 - the death of a much-loved pet

-How can I treat your Stress and Anxiety?
+How can I help treat your Stress and Anxiety?

 I work in my peaceful therapy room, at my home in Norwich, Norfolk, where I hope you will feel safe and secure enough to be able to talk about issues that are distressing you, and feel at ease sharing your problems with me.